invakid404/dotfiles/README.md

 If ran as root, the install script will also symlink stuff from the `root` directory.
 Otherwise, just the configs in `home` will be installed.

+The script will also try to install some private config files, which are GPG-encrypted via [git-secret](https://github.com/sobolevn/git-secret).
+You probably won't have any luck decrypting those (unless you've hijacked my GPG key, fair play if so :D), but the script should still finish successfully regardless.

 Alternatively, one can install only specific directories.
 This can be done the following way:
 ```sh
 stow -v -R -t $HOME <directory names>